Intilery/intilery.github.io/docs/schema/b2b.md

 This event should be sent when a user signs out for your service.
 You should also call [`analytics.reset()`](/docs/tag/tag1#reset-or-logout) to refresh the cookie when a Signed Out event occurs.

-**Good to know**: Intielry’s best practice is to use an “Object-Action” naming convention, which in this case would be “User Signed Out”.
+**Good to know**: Intilery's best practice is to use an “Object-Action” naming convention, which in this case would be “User Signed Out”.
 However, because in the B2B case this may not be a specific user, we omit that noun in our example.
 You may include or omit it as needed for your implementation.

 #### Properties